A Birth Injury Can Have Life-Long Effects

 There are many factors that can cause Cerebral Palsy including failure to properly monitor the infant’s heart rate before and during delivery, failure to notice a prolapsed umbilical cord, and failure to perform, or delay in performing, a Cesarean Section when the infant is too large to fit through the birth canal.
 Cerebral Palsy is characterized by muscle spasms, weak muscles, and a lack of motor skill development.
 There is no cure.

 A birth injury is serious and can have life-long effects on both the child and his or her family, which is why it’s important to understand your rights as a victim and know when to call a personal injury attorney.
-Call (800) 809-3669 today to discuss your birth injury case with an experienced personal injury attorney at Maloney-Frost, LLC.
+Call (800) 809-3669 today to discuss your birth injury case with an experienced personal injury attorney at Maloney-Frost-Lyons, LLC.